wp-plugins/taxonomy-term-widget/readme.txt

 == Installation ==

 1. Login to admin panel,Go to Plugins => Add New.
-2. Search for "Coder Customizer Framework" and install it.
+2. Search for "Taxonomy Term Widget" and install it.
 3. Once you install it, activate it
 4. Go to Appearance => Widgets, Taxonomy Term Widget is waiting for you